mirhadiseifi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+Hadi is a third-year Ph.D. student at Mississippi State University.
+Hadi's interest is in **Data Analytics** and Data Mining.
+His curiosity led him to join the Additive Manufacturing Laboratory under the supervision of Professor Linkan Bian.
+His focus in the lab is data processing and mathematical modeling to facilitate industrial adoption of AM processes.
-Hadi is a third-year Ph.D. student at Mississippi State University where he is majoring in **Data Analytics** in the field of additive manufacturing.
-His interest in Data Analytics started back in bachelor studies when he had the opportunity to enroll in Java advanced programming course.
-He learned about the advanced techniques in programming such as Object-oriented programming, Inheritance, Polymorphism, GUI and etc. To broaden his knowledge in data analytics, he joined the Additive Manufacturing lab at Mississippi State University to have hand-on experience with uniques data collections and modeling challenges.
+Hadi had the opportunity to learn to code in Java in his bachelor studies, where he learned advanced techniques such as Object-oriented programming, Inheritance, Polymorphism, GUI and etc. He later pursued his interest in Machine learning and AI techniques by getting a **minor in Computer Science and Engineering** at Mississippi State University.

-To further deepen his knowledge in Data Analytics and Machine learning, he pursed a minor in  **Computer Science and Engineering** to learn the novel techniques in machine learning, both mathematical and experimental aspects.
-Minor in Computer Science and multiple online courses have helped him to be a successful researcher in the field of Data Analytics.
+In research, Hadi focuses on developing mathematical models as well as experiments and empirical works.
 Hadi aspires to pursue a career as a Data Scientist, to model complex mathematical problems.